frmadeira/nmpc_controller/README.md

 # nmpc_controller
 **Overview:**

 This repository contains the source code for a Nonlinear Model Predictive Controller (NMPC) designed for trajectory tracking and obstacle avoidance.
-The controller is able to perform avoiding action from both static and moving obstacles.
+The controller can perform avoiding action from both static and moving obstacles.
 It is developed using Python 3.10.11. and is intended for use as a local planner for a differential drive robot in a factory environment, though adaptable for use with different scenarios and vehicle dynamics.

 **Features:**

-_Features on how to use the code_
+_Features of the developed controller_

 **Installation:**
-To use this NMPC controller, just clone this repository to your local machine: git clone https://github.com/frmadeira/nmpc_controller.git cd nmpc_controller
+To use this NMPC controller, clone this repository to your local machine:
+'''
+git clone https://github.com/frmadeira/nmpc_controller.git
+cd nmpc_controller'''

 **Usage and configuration:**
 _Clear instructions on how to use the code_